 12. Credit card use

-When you are carrying a handbag on the plane put your essentials in there.
+When you are carrying a handbag on the plane, put your essentials in there.
 That means your phone, boarding pass, passport, travel adaptor and some money in there.
 The rest can be put in your other luggage.
 And, often when you rent items in The Netherlands, you need to give them your id as a deposit and will get it back when you return your rented item.

 14. No warm water

-No warm water in the sink of the toilets.
-We usually only have cold water from the tap in the toilets.
-Also, during the ice-cold weather yes.
+There is no warm water tap in the sink of the toilets.
+In The Netherlands, we usually only have cold water from the tap in the bathrooms.
+Also, during the ice-cold weather, yes.

 15. Tap water